 Below are typical funding opportunities that have opened previously.
 We provide the archived text for informational purposes.

 The next funding opportunity will be announced in January 2019.

 Every two years, Florida Sea Grant solicits Statements of Interest for two-year coastal and ocean applied research grants that reflect priorities identified in the current Florida Sea Grant Strategic Plan.
-Complete details at this link.

 This opportunity is now closed.